Dune II: Battle for Arrakis

 Most vile and violent house in the universe, House Harkonnen belives power is everything.
 Their desire to take control of the Dune and take revenge from their hated enemy, House Atreides, drives them forward in their conquest of Dune.
 In House Harkonnen, power is never given; it is taken.
 If a soldier kills his commander and takes command, he is respected and feared by all.

 House Harkonnen specializes in heavy weaponary.
 They do not produce Trikes and light infantry.
 Their special weapon is Devastator and their ultimate weapon is Death hand missile.

 A staple of the Westwood's strategy series, MCV is your most important unit.
 MCV can be transformed to Construction Yard by clicking on top of it, allowing you to produce other buildings.
 Not armed at all, MCV must be protected at all times.

 Given free with every spice refinery or produced from Heavy Weapons Factory, Harvester will collect spice and transfer them to the refinery for credits.
 Slow and unarmed.

 These lightly armed and armored troops have little effect in the battlefield as they can be easily destroyed with either heavy weapons or simply running over them with a heavy vehicle.
 They are however, can be used for capturing enemy building.
 Simply move troops toward the structure when buildings' health is red.
 Soldiers will be lost during the attempt.

-While slower, these power armor wearing troops carry gattling guns and rocket launchers.
-They are slightly more useful in combat and they can capture buildins as well.
+While slower, these power armor wearing troops carry gatling guns and rocket launchers.
+They are slightly more useful in combat and they can capture buildings as well.
 Cannot be produced by Atreides.